 Customized Learning Plan

-My Educational Therapy training has prepared me to help exceptional children learn to read.
+My Educational Therapy and Urban Education training has prepared me to help exceptional children learn to read.
 I use the Pride Reading Program structured on the Orton-Gillingham structured literacy curriculum using a multisensory approach specific to your child's needs.
 Unlike the traditional one-size-fits-all approach, I offer lessons tailored to each child's developmental stage.
 I provide age-appropriate lessons online and create a creative and collaborative environment.
 Learn more.

 PRIDE READING PROGRAM The ORTON-GILLINGHAM METHOD OF READING INSTRUCTION